pingbird/notes/notes/opinions/flutter.md

 4. Closing the socket also closes the file
 5. Slow clients won't cause the file chunks to be buffered in memory more than necessary, when the socket's send buffer is full it pauses the pipe's [StreamSubscription](https://api.dart.dev/stable/2.19.6/dart-async/StreamSubscription-class.html), which causes openRead to stop reading new chunks

-The last one is particularly difficult to do in other languages because it requires a state machine that the producer has to react to, a really common thing that gets overlooked.
+The last one is particularly difficult to do in other languages because it requires a state machine that the producer reacts to, a really common thing that gets overlooked.
 It is also very common to see Stream implementations (e.g. node.js) that are multi-subscription, which have severe problems like new listeners not getting old values and memory leaks from dangling IO callbacks.

 ## Package Ecosystem